Second-order arithmetic: Definable functions

-The first-order functions that are provably total in second-order arithmetic are precisely the same as those representable in system F (Girard and Taylor 1987, pp. 122–123).
-Almost equivalently, system F is the theory of functionals corresponding to second-order arithmetic in a manner parallel to how Gödel's system T corresponds to first-order arithmetic in the Dialectica interpretation.
+The first-order functions that are provably total in second-order arithmetic are precisely the same as those representable in system F. Almost equivalently, system F is the theory of functionals corresponding to second-order arithmetic in a manner parallel to how Gödel's system T corresponds to first-order arithmetic in the Dialectica interpretation.

 More types of models

 When a model of the language of second-order arithmetic has certain properties, it can also be called these other names: